Behrad-P/Ball-Balancing/README.md

 - **Image Processing**: The webcam captures real-time images of the ball, and OpenCV processes these images to determine the ball's position.
 - **PID Controller**: A proportional-integral-derivative (PID) controller adjusts the servo motors to keep the ball balanced on the surface.
 - **Real-Time Control**: The system continuously adjusts the servos based on the ball's position, achieving stable balance.

+## Installation and Setup

+1. **Install OpenCV:**:
+Download and extract the precompiled OpenCV for MinGW from this GitHub repository (https://github.com/huihut/OpenCV-MinGW-Build).

+2. **Install CMake:**:
+Download and install CMake from the official CMake website (https://cmake.org/).

+3. **Install MinGW-w64:**:
+Download and install MinGW-w64 (POSIX) from this SourceForge link. (https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/6.3.0/threads-posix/)